sbu-416-24sp/orcanet-go/coin/README.md

 # API Server wrapper for OrcaNet(full node) and the OrcaWallet, and Btcctl

+To get started with running btcd and btcwallet, navigate into the coin directory:
+`cd coin`

 ## Overview
 Running this program creates an HTTP server, and also runs btcd and btcwallet in the background for you.
 Since it is an HTTP server, all you have to do is run the executable from your code, such as using `os/exec` in Go, or `subprocess` in Python.
 After that, just make requests from your language of choice.
 ### Usage